-Death Saving Throws increase (making survival less likely) each time the character makes one.
-All characters begin with a DST that succeeds upon rolling a d20 higher than 10, but this increases by one point each time they roll against it.
+Death Saving Throws increase (making survival less likely) Level 1 PCs only have Flesh.
+A each time the character makes one.
+All characters begin but never increase max Flesh.

+with a DST that succeeds upon rolling a d20 higher than 10, but this increases by one point each time they roll against it